 Morocco's defensive block holds firm

 The match followed a familiar Morocco pattern: a well-organized defensive block, quick transitions on the counter, and collective discipline that made life extremely uncomfortable for their opponents.
 The Netherlands had the ball but were unable to break through in the first 70 minutes.
 Morocco's backline, compact and physical, denied any clear chance.
+Every Dutch attempt to play through the lines was met with organized pressure and bodies in the right positions.
+Morocco were not simply sitting deep and hoping; they were actively disrupting and redirecting play every time the Netherlands tried to build.

 Gakpo breaks the deadlock